RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/info.md

 ## Installation

-To begin with it is recommended you ensure your SkyQ set top box or boxes have static IP addresses.
+You can use HACS or install the component manually:

+- Put the files from `/custom_components/skyq/` in your folder `<config directory>/custom_components/skyq/`
-Download the custom component in to your folder <config_directory>/custom_components/skyq
+- Put the files from `/www/community/skyq/` in your folder `<config directory>/www/community/skyq/`

 # Media Player Configuration